 Your only as good as your last review

 My chances of reaching Superhost status are looking very slim.
-My booking have not suffered since my ratings decline mostly I believe to the general increase in demand during the summer and keeping my prices well below the London average.
+My booking have not suffered since my ratings decline, mostly I think because of the general increase in demand during the summer, and keeping my prices well below the London average.